timb7331/vulnserver_trun/README.md

 **What does the shellcode do?**

-The shellcode gets the proc address of LoadLibaryA, loads user32.dll (because of MessageBoxA), gets the proc address of MessageBoxA.
+ 1. Get ProcAddress of LoadLibaryA
+ 2. Loads user32.dll (because of MessageBoxA)
+ 3. Get ProcAddress of MessageBoxA
-Finally, it just setups the call like this eax = MessageBoxA(NULL, "Hello World!", NULL, MB_OK);
+ 4. Setup MessageBoxA call MessageBoxA(NULL, "Hello World!", NULL, MB_OK);
-call eax
+ 5. call eax